-Latino communities in the U.S. face many of the same challenges as other communities of color, including poverty, poor access to education, poor housing and unreliable or unsafe public transportation, all of which impact health outcomes.
+Latinx communities in the U.S. face many of the same challenges as other communities of color, including poverty, poor access to education, poor housing and unreliable or unsafe public transportation, all of which impact health outcomes.
 Local health planning bodies often insufficiently engage Latinx men and fail to prioritize modern HIV prevention approaches, such as pre-exposure prophylaxis (PrEP).
 Many HIV prevention and care resources are not available in Spanish.
 On top of this, anti-immigrant laws, ICE raids and changes to the public charge law2 spread fear and insecurity that keep Latinx communities from utilizing life-saving services including healthcare.
 When they do attempt to access care, many report experiencing fear, discrimination and rejection from service and clinics.
 At the personal level, this results in Hispanics being among the least likely groups to have health insurance and be in care.

-Latinx community leaders and advocates are sounding the alarm, calling for more community-led solutions that prioritize the specific needs and concerns of Latinx men.
+Latinx1 community leaders and advocates are sounding the alarm, calling for more community-led solutions that prioritize the specific needs and concerns of Latinx men.

-Our national Listening Initiative was designed to illuminate and inform programs and policies that help address the needs of Latinx men in the U.S. and Puerto Rico.
+Our Listening Initiative was designed to illuminate and inform programs and policies that help address the needs of Latinx men in the U.S. and Puerto Rico.
 We examined how social, political and economic forces affect the health and wellbeing of men, including their ability to access preventive care and HIV treatment.
 To learn from men's experiences overcoming these forces and to tell the stories behind the statistics, we looked at men's daily lives and the social networks that help fuel and sustain their resilience.
 Through iterative, community-guided listening, we heard stories of how men are confronting internal and external challenges by holding up a mirror to their own lives, building strength and resilience and striving to create communities that help them feel whole and sustain them when they falter or feel vulnerable.
 From these stories, ViiV Healthcare is investing in community responses for Latinx gay, bisexual and trans men.

-2See page 23 for more information about the public charge law an estimated men were not virally suppressed (2016)
+2See page 23 for more information about the public charge law an estimated nearly of new diagnoses among Hispanics/ Latinos were among gay and bisexual men (2018)ix about

-Latino men who have sex with men are living with HIV in the U.S. (2018)^{vii} 1 IN 3 of new HIV infections among Latinos are among men (2018)ix men were aged 13-34 (2018)×i
+Hispanic/Latino gay and bisexual men are living with HIV in the U.S. (2018)vii

+1 IN 3

+Hispanic/Latino gay and bisexual men were not virally suppressed (2016)

-Hispanic/Latino men who have sex with men were newly diagnosed with HIV (2018)x were diagnosed late, with HIV and AIDS concurrently (2018)xii
+Hispanic/Latino gay and bisexual men were newly diagnosed with HIV (2018)^x